Peter Sutcliffe: Appeal

 On 16 July 2010, the High Court heard Sutcliffe's application for a minimum term to be set, which would allow for the possibility of parole if deemed safe for release.
 The court ultimately ruled that Sutcliffe would never be released.
 In his statement, Mitting described Sutcliffe's actions as a campaign of murder that terrorised a significant portion of Yorkshire for several years.
-He noted that the only explanation for this behaviour, according to the jury's verdict, was anger, hatred, and obsession, and remarked that it is difficult to imagine circumstances under which one individual could cause so much harm to so many victims, aside from a terrorist act.
+He noted that the only explanation for this behaviour, according to the jury's verdict, was anger, hatred and obsession, and remarked that it is difficult to imagine circumstances under which one individual could cause so much harm to so many victims, aside from a terrorist act.

 Psychological reports describing Sutcliffe's mental state were taken into consideration, as was the severity of his crimes.
 Sutcliffe spent the rest of his life in custody.
 On 4 August 2010, a spokeswoman for the Judicial Communications Office confirmed that Sutcliffe had initiated an appeal against the decision.
 The hearing for Sutcliffe's appeal began on 30 November 2010, at the Court of Appeal.
 The appeal was rejected on 14 January 2011.
 On 9 March 2011, the Court of Appeal rejected Sutcliffe's application for leave to appeal to the Supreme Court.
 In December 2015, Sutcliffe was assessed as being "no longer mentally ill".
 In August 2016, a medical tribunal ruled that he no longer required clinical treatment for his mental condition, and could be returned to prison.
 Sutcliffe was reported to have been transferred from Broadmoor to HM Prison Frankland in August 2016.

 Death

-Sutcliffe died at University Hospital of North Durham, at the age of 74, on 13 November 2020, from natural causes as a result of diabetes-related complications, after having previously returned to HM Prison Frankland following treatment for a suspected heart attack at the same hospital two weeks prior.
-He had a number of underlying health problems, including obesity.
+Peter Sutcliffe died at University Hospital of North Durham, at the age of 74, on 13 November 2020, from natural causes as a result of Covid-19, after having previously returned to HM Prison Frankland following treatment for a suspected heart attack at the same hospital two weeks prior.
+He had a number of underlying health problems, including diabetes and obesity.
+He had been suffering from underlying health conditions before testing positive for Covid-19, but the Prison Service could not confirm the cause of death, calling it "rightly a matter for the coroner".

 A private funeral ceremony was held, and Sutcliffe's body was cremated.